Senetas/crypto-cli/README.md

 ### Push Options

 #### `--compat`
-Makes the produced image manifests adhere more strictly to the Docker v2.2 manifest schema.
+Makes the generated image manifests adhere more strictly to the [Docker v2.2 image manifest schema](https://docs.docker.com/registry/spec/manifest-v2-2/#image-manifest-field-descriptions).

-#### `--type=TYPE`
+#### `--type=<TYPE>`
 Specifies the encryption scheme to use.
-At the moment the options are `NONE` and `PBKDF2-AES256-GCM`.
+At the moment `<TYPE>` may be `NONE` or `PBKDF2-AES256-GCM`.
-The former does no encryption, and the latter offers passphrase derived symmetric encryption.
+The former does no encryption, and the latter offers passphrase derived symmetric encryption and is the default.

 ### Pull Options
 [None]